openzipkin/zipkin/zipkin-server/README.md

 $ EUREKA_SERVICE_URL=http://localhost:8761/eureka/v2 java -jar zipkin.jar
 ```

+Note: Eureka server registration only includes host and port details.
+Tracers need to resolve this
+to the POST endpoint "/api/v2/spans".

 ## Self-Tracing
 Self tracing exists to help troubleshoot performance of the zipkin-server.
 Production deployments
 who enable self-tracing should lower the sample rate from 1.0 (100%) to a much smaller rate, like